floor9design-ltd/json-api-formatter/README.md

 * easy methods to wrap and unwrap content
 * default values and settings out of the box, improving the quality of response
-* fluent programming approach, allowing objects to be build on the fly
+* fluent programming approach, allowing objects to be built on the fly

 ## Install